-Drug rehab starts with detox.
+Drug rehab starts with drug detox.
 Detox is a process in which drugs are cleared from your system.
 It is a necessary part of the recovery process.
-During a detox, individuals will experience withdrawal symptoms.
-To help clients cope with the symptoms of withdrawal, a GP and rehab staff at the treatment centre will provide professional care and intervention.
+During a detox, individuals may experience withdrawal symptoms.
+In some cases, individuals may require a medically-assisted drug detox to reduce the effects of withdrawal, this is true for certain drugs including opiates and benzodiazepines.

 1. Medical Assessment

 Prior to detox and entering a rehabilitation programme, individuals struggling with a drug addiction will receive a professional medical assessment.
 It is an important part of a healthy, safe, and successful treatment plan and to help out treatment providers to create a bespoke treatment plan.

-The purpose of a medical assessment is to determine whether underlying medical conditions or multi-use substance dependence (such as the use of drugs and alcohol) are present.
+The purpose of a medical assessment is to determine whether underlying medical conditions or multi-use substance dependence (such as the use of drugs and alcohol, mental health disorder) are present.
 The assessment includes an evaluation of any pre-existing mental health conditions.
 Based on these results, a fully tailored treatment programme is created for the client.

-The process of detox depends on the type of drugs used, the frequency, and the severity of use.
-Alcohol can be detected in the blood 12 hours after last consumption while cocaine is detected 2 days after last use with a blood test (Drugs.ie).
+The process of an drug detox depends on the type of drugs used, the frequency, and the severity of use.
+Alcohol can be detected in the blood 12 hours after last consumption while cocaine is detected 2 days after last use with a blood test ( Drugs.ie).

 3. Rehabilitative Therapy

-For those struggling with drug addiction, rehabilitative therapy is a crucial part of recovery.
+For those struggling with drug abuse, rehabilitative therapy is a crucial part of recovery.
 Rehabilitative therapy is managed by a professional addiction therapist.
-It is sought in the safety of a residential programme in which individuals struggling under the grip of addiction will meet with a therapist on a daily basis.
-Based on a medical assessment and the presentation of symptoms, a unique therapeutic plan is created.
+It is sought in the safety of a residential treatment in which individuals struggling under the grip of substance abuse will meet with a therapist on a daily basis.
+Based on a medical assessment and the presentation of symptoms, a unique therapeutic plan is created, mostly behavioral therapies.

 Counselling and therapeutic modalities are an integral part of rehabilitation.
 It includes the introduction of therapies that address the underlying reasons for the addiction and the factors that are maintaining the behaviour.

 Cognitive Behavioural Therapy (CBT) is a common practice for treating drug addiction.
-CBT targets the underlying thoughts, behaviours, and perceptions responsible for maintaining drug use.
+Cognitive behavioral therapy targets the underlying thoughts, behaviours, and perceptions responsible for maintaining drug use.

 Dialectical Behavioural Therapy or DBT focuses on treating a dual diagnosis.
 Where clients are presenting with a comorbidity such as drug dependence and obsessive-compulsive disorder or the use of a secondary substance, DBT is introduced.

-Other types of therapies include group therapy, experiential therapy, and psychoanalysis in which underlying traumas and subconscious influences are explored.
-Because drug addiction is such as complex disease, factors such as past traumas, genetic predispositions, and psychological conditions can increase the risk of drug dependency, but it also means that treatment needs to be tailored to the individual and their needs.
+Other types of therapies include individual therapy, group therapy and experiential therapy are explored.
+Because drug addiction is such a complex disease, factors such as past traumas, genetic predispositions, and psychological conditions can increase the risk of drug dependency, but it also means that treatment needs to be tailored to the individual and their needs.
 We also invite you to join therapeutic communities to continue your healing process outside our clinical practice.

 Enter your phone number below and one of our qualified addiction specialists will get in touch to discuss your options.